 All options in git add commands are explained.

 This section will cover all options available in the git add command, along with a practical example for each.

-The command with the full file path adds the file, and the directory path adds all files in that folder.
-You can specify multiple files and directories as command-line options.
+If you specify the full path to the file, the file will get added, and if you specify the directory path, all files in the directory will be added.
+You can specify multiple files or directories separated by space as command-line options.

-This option adds all changes inside the project for the next commit.
-It includes deleted files, modified files, and new files.
-Be careful while using this, as it may add some unwanted files, such as swap files, binaries, tag files on Linux, etc.
+Using this option will add all changes inside the project for the next commit.
+Any deleted or modified files, as well as new files, will be added.
+However, be aware that this may add unwanted files, such as swap files, binaries, tags on Linux, etc.